Some days

 Ingredients

-- 2 large red beets that will produce about 3 - 4 cups spiralized beets
+- 2 large red beets (3 - 4 cups of spiralized beets when finished)

-- ¼ cup feta cheese I like sheep feta
+- ¼ cup feta cheese I prefer sheep feta

 - ¼ cup heavy cream